MMahar5/Lab3SQLite_CSI460_MM/README.md

 There are validation checks for the text fields to make sure the information is correct and not missing.
 If not, then it will show a toast message at the bottom, depending on the issue.
 The only field that is not required is the image, in which case, it will use the default placeholder.
 ![missingFields](https://github.com/MMahar5/Lab3SQLite_CSI460_MM/assets/97249776/c0b0af52-6382-4c78-9af2-f541508625ba)

-After clicking the "Submit Ad" button to save the information and then "See All Cars", we can see the full list of car listings, as well as the truck that we just created.
+After clicking the "Submit Ad" button to save the information and then "See All Cars", we can see the full list of car listings as well as the truck that we just created.

 ![addedToAll-2](https://github.com/MMahar5/Lab3SQLite_CSI460_MM/assets/97249776/4bd4bd7e-a49b-41c6-9f8a-3a8d7afdf926)

 We can click on any car listing in order to make edits.
 As you can see, I just clicked on the same one that I just made, which takes us to a page that is similar but with the title of "Edit Listing" and and we have a couple different buttons that say "Update" and "Delete".
 I've already entered some new information, I lowered the price from $62,350 to $61,500 and changed the image to a slightly different one.